skywind3000/asyncrun.vim/README.md

 Note, `AsyncRunPre` is always likely to be invoked, but `AsyncRunStart` and `AsyncRunStop` will only be invoked if the job starts successfully.

-When previous job is still running or vim job slot is full, AsyncRun may fail.
+When the previous job is still running or vim job slot is full, AsyncRun may fail.
 In this circumstance, `AsyncRunPre` will be invoked but `AsyncRunStart` and `AsyncRunStop` will have no chance to trigger.

 ### Project Root